torsday/notebook/GLOSSARY.md

 ## Delta Encoding

 A way of storing or transmitting data in the form of differences (deltas) between sequential data rather than complete files; more generally this is known as data differencing.

+## Dispatch

+A function that allows your to fire off your actions. (see: redux)

 ## DIT